hujhax/austin-improv-wiki/List of Austin Improv Theaters.md

 The [[Merlin Works Institute for Improvisation]] also teaches classes and produces shows at the [[ZACH theater]].

-[[The Lair]] was an improv theater in Round Rock opened and closed in 2010.
+[[The Lair]] was an improv theater in Round Rock that opened and closed in 2010.